-- there were no changes in the authorised share capital of the Company; - the Company had increased its issued and paid-up capital from RM60,000,000 to RM60,736,000 through the issuance of 1,472,000 new ordinary shares of RM0.50 each at an issue price of RM0.62 per share from the exercise of options under the Share Issuance Scheme.
+- (a) there were no changes in the authorised share capital of the Company; - (b) the Company had increased its issued and paid-up share capital from RM60,736,000 to RM61,219,000 by the issuance of 966,000 new ordinary shares of RM0.50 each at an issue price of RM0.62 per share pursuant to the exercise of options under the Share Issuance Scheme.
 The shares were issued for cash consideration.
 The new ordinary shares issued rank pari passu in all respects with the existing ordinary shares of the Company; and - (c) there were no issues of debentures by the Company.